-Led to the establishment of a republic based on the first written constitution in the world.
-Inspired people across the world to struggle for democratic and republican forms of government.
-Established a federal-state There was the separation of powers b/w various organs of the state.
-Political Certain inalienable rights were given to impacts the people Limited the government against the authority of people and reducing government interference in their lives.
-Democracy was established, but it was far from perfect.
-O Sections like Black Americans and women were denied voting rights.
-Identity of "American": Individualism; diversity No aristocratic titles of nobility Social mobility Social Encouraged Westward migration impacts Separation of church and state democracy slavery continued
+- Certain inalienable rights were given to the people - O Limited the government against the authority of people and reducing government interference in their lives. - Democracy was established, but it was far from perfect. - Sections like Black Americans and women were denied voting rights.

+Social impacts

+- Identity of "American":

+Individualism; diversity

+- No aristocratic titles of nobility

+- Social mobility

+- Encouraged Westward migration

+- Separation of church and state

+- Issues involving women's rights and slavery continued

+- Increased importance of education to democracy